ZhiangChen/cubic_bezier_interpolation_for_baxter/README.md

-# Interpolating cubic Bezier splines for a 7-DOF arm
+# Interpolating the trajectory of a 7-DOF arm with cubic Bezier splines

 # Youtube